Randal C. Picker

-Randal C. Picker is an American legal scholar who is currently the James Parker Hall Distinguished Service Professor of Law at the University of Chicago Law School.
-He is an expert in antitrust law and intellectual property law.
-His areas of interest also include law and economics, regulated industries, and bankruptcy law.
+Randal C. Picker (October 15, 1959 – August 15, 2026) was an American legal scholar who was the James Parker Hall Distinguished Service Professor of Law at the University of Chicago Law School.
+He was an expert in antitrust law and intellectual property law.
+His areas of interest also included law and economics, regulated industries, and bankruptcy law.

 Life and career

 Picker graduated from the University of Chicago with a B.A. cum laude in 1980, majoring in economics.
 He was a member of Phi Beta Kappa.
-He continued his studies at Chicago and graduated with a M.A. as a Freidman fellow in 1982.
+He continued his studies at Chicago and graduated with a M.A. as a Friedman fellow in 1982.
 In 1985, he graduated with a J.D. cum laude from the University of Chicago Law School, where he was an associate editor of the University of Chicago Law Review.

 After graduating from law school, Picker clerked for Judge Richard A. Posner on the U.S. Court of Appeals for the Seventh Circuit.
 Between 1986 and 1999, he practised as an attorney at Sidley & Austin in Chicago, where he worked in the areas of debt restructuring and corporate reorganizations in bankruptcy.

-Picker joined the faculty at the University of Chicago Law School in 1989.
+He joined the faculty at the University of Chicago Law School in 1989.
 He has written in the areas of intellectual property, antitrust policy and regulated industries, and applications of game theory and agent-based computer simulations to the law.
-He teaches classes in antitrust law, network industries, secured transactions, and bankruptcy and corporate reorganizations.
+He taught classes in antitrust law, network industries, secured transactions, and bankruptcy and corporate reorganizations.

+Picker died on August 15, 2026, at the age of 66.